 - 51. SBA.
 U.S. Small Business Administration. - 52.
 Second-Tier Subcontractor. a firm that has been awarded a Subcontract by a First-Tier Subcontractor. - 53.
 Small Business Concern.
-A small business concern is an existing small business, as defined by Section 3 of the Small Business Act and the Small Business Administration regulations implementing it (13 CFR Part 121), whose average annual gross receipts (including those of its affiliates) for the previous three fiscal years does not exceed \$23.98 million (or as adjusted for inflation by the Secretary of DOT) pursuant to 49 CFR Section 26.65(b). - 54.
+A small business concern is an existing small business, as defined by Section 3 of the Small Business Act and the Small Business Administration regulations implementing it (13 CFR Part 121) with specific size limits for each assigned North American Industry Classification System (NAICS) code based on the average gross receipts for itself and its affiliates for the previous five years, and whose average annual gross receipts (including those of its affiliates) for the previous three fiscal years does not exceed the statutory cap of \$30.40 million (or as adjusted for inflation by the Secretary of DOT) pursuant to 49 CFR Section 26.65(b). - 54.
 Small Business Entity (SBE).
 A small business defined as follows: - 1.
 A small business concern; - 2.
 Which is at least 51% owned and controlled by one or more individuals, or in the case of any publicly owned business, in which at least 51% of the stock is owned by one or more individuals whose personal net worth does not exceed \$1.32 million; and - 3.
 Whose management and daily business operations are controlled by one or more of the individuals whose personal net worth is as described in 2. above. - 4.
 Firms certified as a DBE by the CUCP are presumed to have met requirements of subsections 1., 2., and 3. above. - 55.
 Socially and Economically Disadvantaged Criteria.
 Criteria based on 49 CFR Part 26 (Appendix E) which the District applies on a case-by-case basis to applicants for DBE status who are not members of a racial, ethnic or gender group presumed to be socially and economically disadvantaged.
 A determination of social disadvantage should be made before proceeding to making a determination of economic disadvantage. - 56.
 Subconsultant.
 A firm that has entered into a subcontract with a Consultant. - 57.
 Subcontract.
 A Contract entered into between a Contractor, Supplier, or Consultant with a Subcontractor, Subsupplier, or Subconsultant, respectively.